-The government’s draconian Strikes (Minimum Service Levels) Act was forced through Parliament by the government.
+The government’s draconian Strikes (Minimum Service Levels) Act was forced through parliament by the government.

-This will mean that when workers lawfully vote to strike in health, education, fire, transport, border security and nuclear decommissioning, they could be forced to attend work – and sacked if they don’t comply.
+This means that when workers lawfully vote to strike in health, education, fire, transport, border security and nuclear decommissioning, they could be forced to attend work – and sacked if they don’t comply.

 We can all be proud of the campaign we have run against this attack on the right to strike.
 The government thought this law would be easy to push through.
 But we won allies across society, across the political spectrum and around the world.
 The condemnation of their anti-democratic plans made headlines at home and abroad.
 We defeated them an astounding three times in the House of Lords.
 It has delayed the implementation of this terrible law, embarrassed the Conservatives and made them pay a political price.
 And together we have also secured a vital commitment from the Labour Party that they will repeal this pernicious law in their first 100 days of office.